directus/directus/.changeset/smooth-ears-buy.md

 '@directus/app': patch
 ---

-Fixed a caching issue which could lead to wrong extensions being listed under an account inside Marketplace
+Fixed a caching issue which could lead to wrong extensions being listed under Marketplace when filtering by type / account